A mosaic unveiled

 All participants on the Hidden Lake guided hikes require a valid national park pass.
 Purchase your pass the day before your guided hike; the park gates and visitor centres are not open in the early morning, and our guides do not sell park passes.

-Reservations are required and available starting early April 13, 2021.
+Reservations are required and available starting April 20, 2022.
 To make a reservation you will require the following information:

 - Date and hike requested